 Legoland, April 2016.
 A few weeks before Kenneth died.

 I write about grief a lot.
 It’s my reality.
 It doesn’t go away, it just becomes easier to manage.
-It’s difficult to wrap your mind around such a twisted, odd change in reality.
-I still find myself wondering if this is real.
+Sort of.
+Usually.

 Germany 2016, first trip without Kenneth.